lucia-auth/lucia/documentation/content/oauth/providers/gitlab.md

 ---
-title: "Gitlab OAuth provider"
+title: "GitLab OAuth provider"
-description: "Learn how to use the Gitlab OAuth provider"
+description: "Learn how to use the GitLab OAuth provider"
 ---

-OAuth integration for Gitlab.
+OAuth integration for GitLab.
 Provider id is `gitlab`.

 ```ts
 import { gitlab } from "@lucia-auth/oauth/providers";